Donigan Cumming: Characters and themes

 Cumming's first video, A Prayer for Nettie (1995, winner, Telefilm Canada Video Prize for Canadian Discoveries, 1996), was an elegiac work produced following the death of Cumming's long-time subject and collaborator, Nettie Harris, who also featured centrally in Pretty Ribbons.
 A Prayer for Nettie also marks Cumming's transition from photography to video, and features several of the individuals who had figured in Cumming's photographic work, including Albert Ross Smith, Raymond Beaudoin, Joyce Donnison, Nelson Coombs, Gerald Harvey, and Geoffrey Bates.
-An additional cast of characters is introduced in Cumming's 1996 video, Cut the Parrot, a video produced for the deceased Albert and introducing Beatrice Johnson, Elizabeth Barclay, Susan Thomson, James Carter, and Gordon Alexander.
+An additional cast of characters is introduced in Cumming's 1996 video, Cut the Parrot, a video produced for the deceased Albert, and introducing Beatrice Johnson, Elizabeth Barclay, Susan Thomson, James Carter, and Gordon Alexander.
+These interwoven human connections are central to the work, as critic Mike Hoolboom has observed: Cumming is “part of the scene.”

 In the 1997 After Brenda (winner, Barbara Aronofsky Latham Memorial Award, 11th Annual Dallas Video Festival, 1998), Cumming introduces Colin Kane and Pierre Lamarche, who figure centrally in subsequent video works Erratic Angel (1998, winner, Telefilm Canada Prize for the best Canadian Short or Medium-Length Film or Video, 1998) and Petit Jésus, respectively.
-Four Storeys (1999) focuses on Colleen Faber who, with Kane, is a lead character in the 2000 work if only I. Martin Corbin, who makes a short appearance in if only I, is the main focus of My Dinner With Weegee (2001, winner, Best Quebec Documentary, Quebec Cinema Critics Award, 2002).
+Four Storeys (1999) focuses on Colleen Faber who, with Kane, is a lead character in the 2000 work If Only I. Martin Corbin, who makes a short appearance in If Only I, is the main focus of My Dinner with Weegee (2001, winner, Best Quebec Documentary, Quebec Cinema Critics Award, 2002).
 Harvey returns in Voice Off (2003), accompanied by Gordon Verge, who was featured in the short video Wrap (2000).

-Cumming's subjects regularly make cameo appearances in the form of photographs and voice-overs in many of Cumming's other videos, reflecting what Marcy Goldberg has written about Cumming's work: "…it wouldn’t be a classic Cumming work if it weren’t also a commentary on the activity of capturing other people in still and moving images.
-The multiple meanings of the film’s title—anthropological, aesthetic and scientific-biological—hint at the multifaceted nature of the impulse to document other people’s lives."
-Cumming's video works from 2005 to 2009, which include Fountain (2005), 3 (2007), Monument (2008), and Pencils, Ashes, Matches & Dust (2009) take on more abstract and conceptual forms, his 2010 Too Many Things marking a return to his long-time community of human subjects.
+Cumming's subjects regularly make cameo appearances in the form of photographs and voice-overs in many of Cumming's other videos, reflecting what Marcy Goldberg has written about Cumming's work: "…it wouldn't be a classic Cumming work if it weren't also a commentary on the activity of capturing other people in still and moving images.
+The multiple meanings of the film's title—anthropological, aesthetic and scientific-biological—hint at the multifaceted nature of the impulse to document other people's lives."

+Cumming's video works from 2005 to 2007, including Fountain (2005), and 3 (2007), draw systematically on his archives.
+Monument (2008), and Pencils, Ashes, Matches & Dust (2009) take on more abstract and conceptual forms, and mark a shift into animation.
+His 2010 Too Many Things returns to his long-time community of human subjects in a commentary on friendship and obsolescence.
 In the tragi-comedy Exit Interview (2014), this shrinking community's resident documentary filmmaker is being fired.
 Out of Kerr's Suitcase (2016) reunites Cumming with two characters who first appeared in his photographic cycle Reality and Motive in Documentary Photography (1986) as they reminisce about lives lived before the camera.

-In 2018, the Rendez-vous du cinéma Québecois premiered Cumming's The Seven Wonders of the World (2018) in its Art and Experimentation program.
+In 2018, the Rendez-vous du cinéma Québecois premiered Cumming's The Seven Wonders of the World (2018), a compilation of too-close observation, animation and stolen moments, in its Art and Experimentation program.